HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 Bottle Sterilization Method with (RO Not Available):

 1. Complete Steps 1-3 from Bottle Sterilization Method (RO Available).
-2. Close it with the cap then wrap the top with parafilm to maintain sterility. **Shouldn't be done more than 24 hours in advance of sampling**.
+2. Close it with the cap, then wrap the top with parafilm to maintain sterility. **Shouldn't be done more than 24 hours in advance of sampling**.
 3. Once the CTD is on deck, take bleached 1 L Nalgene bottles and dispense ~250 ml of sample water from the Niskin into the bottle; close the lid and shake vigorously.
 Dump.
 This will rid the container of residual bleach.
 Repeat process 2x (= three rinses in total).
 Water must come from the same Niskin that will be the source of the actual sample; otherwise, there will be cross-contamination.

 **Tubing and Adapter Sterilization:**